What can HBOT Treat?

-Hyperbaric oxygen therapy is perhaps most associated with diving injuries and chronic wound healing, but it’s recognized as a safe and effective treatment for more than a dozen acute and chronic conditions*, from diabetic foot ulcers to radiation injury.
-Specifically, HBOT has been known to treat the following conditions:
+Hyperbaric oxygen therapy (HBOT) is perhaps most associated with diving injuries and chronic wound healing, but it’s recognized as a safe and effective treatment for more than a dozen acute and chronic conditions*, from diabetic foot ulcers to radiation injury.
+Specifically, HBOT is approved by the Centers for Medicare & Medicaid Services (CMS) to treat the following conditions:

 Acute traumatic peripheral ischemia (tissue injury to an extremity caused by lack or loss of blood flow)